hasnul/brdtofen/README.md

 ![demo](demo/demo.gif)
 Demo ran on a Ryzen 3700X (8 cores) with 1205 images stored on an SSD.
 Prediction rate is average time taken to process the batch.
+Each image is approximately 800x800 square pixels in dimension -- about 0.68 MB each.
+The neural network trained for the demo is provided in the file 'nndemo.tar.xz' in the 'demo' directory.
+This tar should be expanded from the root of the repo.
+Any model living in the folder 'model.tf' under 'nn' will probably be borked by the expansion.

 ## Sample results